gustavostuff/ppux/README.md

 The packaged Linux app will be created as `build/<version>/PPUX-<version>-x86_64.AppImage`.

-You can also build for Windows and macOS from Linux using `./scripts/unix/build_all.sh` (macOS build not tested yet).

 ### Unit testing

 PPUX includes a unit test suite, but right now it can only be executed from Linux: